 Where can I go for more advice?

-- Learn more about the best positions for labour and birth.
+- Learn more about labour and birth, including options for labour and birthing positions.

 - Tour the birth facility beforehand and ask questions.

 - Contact Doula Network Australia or Australian Doulas to find a local doula.